JanKuukkanen/Oauth-client-react/README.md

 	watchify only rebuilds the code that has changed.

 	If this flag is active, changes to the source code do not trigger the 'build-js' task.
-This is intended since using watchify together with 'gulp.watch' is a bit volatile, so we use the 'update' event made available by watchify bundler instead.
+This is intended, since using watchify together with the 'gulp.watch' is a bit volatile, so we use the 'update' event made available by the watchify bundler instead.

 	Don't use this flag if you're running the build task on a vagrant guest.